-G. Level II Hearing and Appeal Process

-Level II Pre-Hearing Process
+G. Level II Hearing and Appeal Process Level II Pre-Hearing Process

 When a Conduct Referral falls under the Level II Hearing Process, the Office of Student Conduct will schedule a Disciplinary Conference with the Respondent.
-The purpose of the Disciplinary Conference, which may occur over a period of several meetings, is to 1) allow the Hearing Officer to discuss the alleged Violation(s) with the Respondent; 2) make recommended Sanction(s), taking as true all facts in the Conduct Referral; and 3) provide the Respondent the opportunity to choose their response to the Conduct Referral, as defined below:
+The purpose of the Disciplinary Conference, which may occur over a period of several meetings, is to 1) allow the Hearing Officer to discuss the alleged Violation(s) with the Respondent; 2) make recommended Sanction(s); and 3) provide the Respondent the opportunity to choose their response to the Conduct Referral, as defined below: